-To avoid such failure and risk business and startups take action to test their idea at the different level of the process like PoC, MVP, and Prototype.
-But not every startup are doing well.
+To avoid such failure and risk businesses and startups take action to test their idea at different levels of the process like PoC, MVP, and Prototype.
+But not every startup is doing well.
 There are many reasons why startup fails and not getting their results in the market.

 Here are some of the top reasons:

-- The market is the reason why new startups are built.
-The market has many unsolved problems and the opportunities to fulfil the gap and make decent money in the process.
+The market is the reason why new startups are built.
+The market has many unsolved problems and opportunities to fulfill the gap and make decent money in the process.

-- Identifying the correct market and the problem is not that easy If you end up making the solution for a problem which nobody has or is significant.
+Identifying the correct market and the problem is not that easy If you end up making the solution for a problem that nobody has or is significant.

-- Solution: Before Start building, the product go to the market and talk to people about your product and build the target audience.
+Solution: Before starting building, the product goes to the market and talks to people about your product and builds the target audience.

-- Make the changes when you are on the stage of implementing your idea because it’s easier to make changes at an earlier stage.
+Make the changes when you are in the stage of implementing your idea because it’s easier to make changes at an earlier stage.

-- If you have the bad user interface and your product takes too much time to process, or there are more clicks then necessary then the user will never accept the product and you need more time to get up in the market.
+If you have a bad user interface and your product takes too much time to process, or there are more clicks than necessary then the user will never accept the product and you need more time to get up in the market.

-- We all have 24 hours of time but, without direction, Every startup loses its focus on what they do.
+We all have 24 hours but, without direction, Every startup loses its focus on what they do.

-- Your Product Talk to your customers and stay focus on your startup to update as your audience want.
+- Your Product Talk to your customers and stay focused on your startup to update as your audience want.

 These are the points you can consider to solve your startup failure problem.

-There are lots of small choices to make when the startups are going to launch their products.
+There are lots of small choices to make when startups are going to launch their products.
 From scratch to the final product everything matters.
-But the hardest thing to decide is whether they should develop a minimum viable product, a proof-of-concept or a prototype.
+But the hardest thing to decide is whether they should develop a minimum viable product, a proof-of-concept, or a prototype.